Anna-Henson/EMAR391/syllabus.md

 * What makes an XR experience interesting, fun, engaging, or immersive?
 How can we critically analyze the art, environment, interactions, and functionality of XR apps?
 * How are terms like agency, embodiment, and presence used to evaluate immersive experiences?
 * How do connected experiences (social VR) factor into the big picture?

+## A Note About Time & VR Setup

+This class meets twice a week for one hour and twenty minutes.
+That's less than three hours per week of scheduled class time.
+I want to empasize the importance of coming to class on time with your controllers charged and headset connected.
+If we are going to meet in Social VR, please visit the virtual location early & familiarize yourself so you can arrive on time to class.
+The dance between computer and VR headset can be tricky, clunky, and problematic.
+Setup can easily overtake the time you had set aside to "get work done."
+So, if we spend 20-30 min per class getting everyone online, it will cut our class time down significantly and it will be a parade of setup and teardown each week.
+Leave enough time before class for hardware and software debugging so we might anticipate smooth sailing.
+That's when the real fun begins!

 ## Class Schedule